-In China's coronavirus epicentre, just five new cases
+China's coronavirus epicentre reports just five cases; Beijing tomb-sweepers urged to stay back

-BEIJING (Reuters) - China’s Wuhan city, ground zero of the new coronavirus outbreak, reported five new cases on Friday, the second day in a row the tally has been less than 10, while no locally transmitted infections were reported in the rest of the country.
+BEIJING (Reuters) - The Chinese city of Wuhan, ground zero of the coronavirus outbreak, reported just five new cases on Friday, the second day in a row the tally has been less than 10, while no locally transmitted infections were reported in the rest of the country.

 Wuhan, capital of central Hubei province, registered the five new cases on Thursday, the National Health Commission said, down from eight cases the previous day.
 The commission routinely reports new cases the day after the data is collected.

-Excluding Wuhan, Hubei has reported no new infections for eight consecutive days.
+Excluding Wuhan, Hubei had reported no new infections for eight consecutive days.

+The province also lowered the epidemic risk ratings of several cities and regions, leaving only Wuhan classified as “high risk” as of the end of March 12, according to the Hubei Daily, a state-owned newspaper.

 The commission said on Thursday China’s coronavirus epidemic had passed its peak, even as alarm over the virus intensified elsewhere with global markets suffering record falls and governments unveiling measures to try to slow the spread of a disease that has infected more than 127,000 people worldwide.